engagingnewsproject/enp-platform/wp-content/plugins/custom-twitter-feeds/README.txt

 = Is the content of my Twitter feed crawlable by search engines and how does it help improve my SEO? =

-Unlike other Twitter plugins which use iframes to embed your Twitter feed into your page in a widget, the Custom Twitter Feeds uses server-side code to embed your Twitter feed widget content directly into your page.
+Unlike other Twitter plugins which use iFrames to embed your Twitter feed into your page in a widget, the Custom Twitter Feeds plugin uses server-side code to embed your Twitter feed widget content directly into your page.
 This adds dynamic, search engine crawlable content to your site.

 = Will Custom Twitter Feeds work with W3 Total Cache or other caching plugins? =